cdl-geneseo/geneseo-dictionary/S/Steez.md

 # Steez

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Steez

 Created by  Graham Drake, last modified on Jan 14, 2015

 Steez:\stz\: (noun) style. &quot;You know my steez&quot;.
 A similar definition appears at http://www.urbandictionary.com/define.php?term=steez; the entry is probably not specific to Geneseo.